corrode/corrode.github.io/content/blog/immutability/index.md

 ```

 On my M1 Macbook Pro, this benchmark takes around 29,815,141 nanoseconds per iteration.
-**That's 29 milliseconds to copy a vector with 1 million values...
-100 times!
+That's 29 milliseconds to copy a vector with 1 million values...
+100 times in a row!
-This means that you can copy a vector with 1 million values over 3 million times
+**This means that you can copy a vector with 1 million values over 3 million times
 per second on a consumer laptop!**

-How many times do you need to copy a 4 MB data structure millions of times per
-second?

 Turns out, Computers are pretty good at copying things these days.

 Granted, this is quite a synthetic example.
 To make it more realistic, how about
-we look at a more common problem: sorting things.
+we look at something computers do all the time: sorting things.

 ## Quicksort: A Case Study In Immutability and Performance